waleaot/Regression/README.md

 # Regression
-A regression analysis to determine significant independent variables from a mortality datas set.
+A regression analysis to determine significant independent variables from a mortality data set.